Connect via Web | Twitter | Academia.edu

 Literary and cultural studies have stressed the role of narrative for the emergence of national identity, for the negotiation of cultural and social difference, and for navigating the transformations of modernity.
 Thinking about the culturalization of data and the rise of the data imaginary complements this perspective by asking for the role that emphatically nonnarrative symbolic forms—and the textual practices they entail—have played in this.

 The Research Network on “Narrative Liminality and/in the Formation of American Modernities” will receive funding by the German Research Foundation DFG.
 It will investigate the liminal space between narrative and other symbolic forms, such as data.

 Poster “The 19th-Century US Data Imaginary” (Conference on “Society through the Lens of the Digital,” Hannover)

 Paper “Reading With an Index: Power’s ‘Diagram and Statistical Record’ and the Emerging Data Imaginary” (Workshop on “American Media/Knowledge at the Turn of the 20th Century,” Berlin)

 Paper “Interactive Reading: Nineteenth-Century Databases as Narratively Liminal Symbolic Form” (ISSN Convention, Amsterdam)

-Paper “The Law as Algorithm: Legal Discourse and the Rhetoric of Data in Nineteenth-Century Abolitionism” (GAAS Convention, Osnabrück) ▶ Forthcoming later in 2017 in the conference volume in the American Studies - A Monograph Series series with Winter Verlag, Heidelberg.
+Paper “The Law as Algorithm: Legal Discourse and the Rhetoric of Data in Nineteenth-Century Abolitionism” (GAAS Convention, Osnabrück) ▶ Forthcoming in 2018 in the conference volume in the American Studies - A Monograph Series series with Winter Verlag, Heidelberg.